Digitalis is a publisher and developer of digital knowledge systems

 Digitalis' unique combination of facilitating, maintaining, linking and implementing knowledge sources to optimise medication usage, was discovered by a new partner - a large NHS institution in Northern Ireland - at the beginning of this century.
 As a result, Digitalis is now also stretching its wings internationally, to introduce knowledge products on different platforms.
-A recent offshoot was the development of Clinical Rules, aiming at a highly innovative and more efficient form of medication safety.
+A recent offshoot was the development of Clinical Rules, aiming at an innovative and efficient form of medication safety.

 For more than 30 years, Digitalis has therefore been a pioneer and specialist in the field of medication management, or what is internationally referred to as 'medicines optimisation’.
 Medication selection policies, purchasing, therapy policies, prescription, medication guidance, medication monitoring, and medication review are all areas of special attention that need to be attuned more closely in practice.
 Professionals are able to take control of quality management again, supported by a powerful IT infrastructure and knowledge architecture.
 This is Digitalis' commitment: hosting YOUR knowledge!